ricktaylor/btpu-fec/draft-taylor-dtn-btpu-fec.md

 Irrespective of whether Pre-agreed or Explicit FEC is in use for a Transfer, the FEC Framework Configuration Information MUST NOT change mid-transfer.
 If a receiver detects a change in FEC Framework Configuration Information during a Transfer, it MUST consider any incomplete Transfer affected by the change as cancelled, and ignore all future Messages associated with the Transfer.

-## Pre-agreed FEC Instance ID
+## Pre-agreed FEC Instance ID  {#instance-id}

-TODO - Stuff!

-Every Transfer Message includes an unsigned 8-bit FEC Instance ID field.
-The value of this field indicates the FEC scheme and parameters to be used to recover missing parts of the Bundle, and the mapping from FEC Instance ID to the associated scheme and parameters MUST be pre-agreed at both sender and receiver using an out of band mechanism.
-FEC Instance ID zero (0) indicates that no FEC mechanism is in use for the Transfer.
+When pre-agreed FEC is desired, a lookup table MUST be configured at the sender and all receivers that maps a unique identifier, the FEC Instance ID, to a particular FEC scheme and corresponding FSSI, such that each [Pre-agreed FEC Source](#pre-agreed-source) and [Pre-agreed FEC Repair](#pre-agreed-repair) Message can refer to the FEC mechanism in use by referencing the FEC Instance ID, rather than including all the FEC configuration information in each Message.

-The FEC Instance ID MUST be the same for all Messages concerned with an individual Transfer, i.e. the FEC scheme in use MUST NOT change mid-transfer.
+The FEC Instance ID is an unsigned integer in the range 0..255 inclusive, and is carried in the respective FEC Messages encoded in the FEC Instance ID field.
+Just like the FEC scheme and configuration, the FEC Instance ID MUST be the same for all Messages concerned with an individual Transfer.
 If a receiver detects a change in FEC Instance ID during a Transfer, it MUST consider the Transfer cancelled, and ignore all future Messages associated with the Transfer.

+Configuration of the mapping of FEC Instance ID to FEC scheme information MUST be performed out-of-band, or via a-priori configuration mechanism.

 # Message Definitions